Spelieye/superlooper/README.md

 1. To change mode press switch 1, 2, and 3
 2. To change bank press switch 3, 4, and 5
 3. If you want to save a preset with all the loops on, you can do that once per bank.
 You're welcome crazy person.
 4. There are two startup led sequences I programmed that happen upon powering on the pedal.
 You can comment those out in the code if you don't want them but I have the sequence led function on and it's pretty cool.
+[Here is a video](https://youtu.be/cNmv9_9q_pk)

 That's about it, I hope you enjoy!